wendymunyasi/alx-higher_level_programming/0x05-python-exceptions/README.md

 *   Allowed editors: `vi`, `vim`, `emacs`.
 *   All your files will be interpreted/compiled on Ubuntu 20.04 LTS using gcc, using python3 (version 3.8.5).
 *   All your files should end with a new line.
+*   The `main.py` files are used to test your functions, but you don’t have to push them to your repo.
 *   The first line of all your files should be exactly `#!/usr/bin/python3`.
 *   Your code should use the pycodestyle (version `2.8.*`).
 *   All your files must be executable.